-I am interested in the quantification of uncertainty in the context of inverse ill-posed problems, with specific reference to image reconstruction and the identification of governing equations (ODEs, PDEs and SDEs).
-The approach to be adopted involves the utilisation of deep learning, Bayesian methods, optimisation algorithms, and information theory.
+My current research interests revolve around the quantification of uncertainty in inverse ill-posed problems — especially in image reconstruction and the identification of governing equations (ODEs, PDEs, and SDEs).
+To tackle these challenges, I integrate concepts from deep learning, Bayesian inference, optimisation algorithms, and information theory.

 PhD in Biophysics, 2021